RahafJ96/reading-notes/401/read05.md

-### Definitios :
+### Definitions :

-- Is a grou of nodes that are connected to each other , and each node have data and reference that refers to the next node .
+- Is a group of nodes that are connected to each other , and each node have data and reference that refers to the next node .
 - Two types of linked lists : singly , doubly .

 ## Add a node after a given value: